Japanese Eats at Tokyo Dining

-I am on a personal quest to dine at every restaurant that Walt Disney World’s Epcot theme park offers.
+I am on a personal quest to dine at every Walt Disney World restaurant.
 I was invited by friends, Paula and Claudia, to join them for dinner at Tokyo Dining, a Japanese restaurant in Epcot’s World Showcase that I had not yet tried.
 Score one for me, I love trying new places!

 Two Restaurants Under One Roof